roberthodgen/roberthodgen-com/content/experience/auto-data-direct.md

 I started working at Auto Data Direct as an Application Developer on their TOW123 product.
 We maintained large scale webapps built in jQuery UI.
 I learned and used Java for the first time at Auto Data Direct.

-As I became more familar with Auto Data Direct's tech stack I was promoted to Senior Software Developer and made Technical Team Lead of the TOW123 product.
+As I became more familiar with Auto Data Direct's tech stack I was promoted to Senior Software Developer and made Technical Team Lead of the TOW123 product.
 I oversaw, managed, and planned a new mobile App offering.
 Shipping a minimum viable product quickly and new features on a regular basis.
-This product was pulled from the market in the sumer of 2017 and I moved into an internal modernization project.
+This product was pulled from the market in the summer of 2017 and I moved into an internal modernization project.

 I begun doing _DevOps_ for a variety of products and helped assist with a planned cloud migration.
 This included containerizing all our deployables.
-Ultimatly one project had a complete CI/CD pipeline based off `git` branches and merges.
+Ultimately one project had a complete CI/CD pipeline based off `git` branches and merges.

 **Titles:** Application Developer, Senior Software Developer